 People may not entirely know the extent of Facebook’s data gathering on users.
 It is much more than simply advertising to you based on recent Google searches, and figuring out your social circles to suggest friends.
 Facebook has algorithms which put together entire files on people that can be tailored to sell to an insurance company, an employer, or perhaps even the government.

 Zuckerberg is likely busy right now planning out exactly how he can help the regime implement their social credit policy–there’s no one better for the job!
-He can open up citizenship Facebook reviews for each profile, to streamline the process of ratting out your neighbors to the government.
+Maybe he’ll open up Facebook reviews for each citizen’s profile, to streamline the process of ratting out your neighbors to the government.

 He will be able to hand deliver the files on every citizen who uses Facebook to the Chinese government, revealing everything about them.
 It will be in Zuckerberg’s hands which Chinese citizens are oppressed and ostracized from Chinese society, and which ones are rewarded.

-All the interest Zuckerberg has shown in Chinese propaganda, speeches, and leaders is simply him doing the proper research to understand how to best offer his products and services to dictatorships.
+All the interest Zuckerberg has shown in Chinese propaganda, speeches, and leaders is simply him doing the proper research to understand how to best offer his products and services to dictators.

 You don’t have to play by the rules of the corrupt politicians, manipulative media, and brainwashed peers.